“Why would you ever think Irish food is bland?” my friend Úna asked in disbelief.

 Wikipedia lists 200 pages for ‘musicians from Dublin’ dead or alive who are famous enough to have their own Wikipedia listing.
 Glance over here, a music hall with a Sinead O’Connor performance.
 Over there, a hotel renovated by Bono.
 And yonder you’ll see some U2 street art.

-So many music shops and musical references dot the city that it defines itself at least as much by notes as by words.
+So many music shops and musical references dot Dublin city that it defines itself at least as much by notes as by words.
 The sounds compete – buskers, rehearsals, private houses.

 And the music is good, very good.
 Both street groups I listened to on a bright sunny Saturday were ready for the big time.

 The tradition isn’t new.
 After all, Handel’s Messiah was first performed publicly in Dublin.
 Soak up some music at Dublin’s Rock ‘n Roll Museum Experience!

 Dublin is also about words, spoken and written.
 Dubliners respect oratory and hone it to perfection.
 From the part-time actor on the Ghost Bus Tour (this is one of the fun things to do in Dublin) who relished the little shivers he sent down our spines to the barman who tartly filled the gaps in my Irish historical knowledge (a thankless task), a story told by a Dubliner is an irresistible story, one you don’t want to end.

 And look at this biased and partial list of Dublin authors: Maeve Binchy, Samuel Beckett, James Joyce, George Bernard Shaw, Bram Stoker, Jonathan Swift, William Butler Yeats… and those are just the ones I’ve personally heard of.